locka99/cpp-to-rust-book/features_of_rust/multthreading.md

 By that we mean:

-* No two threads should be able to modify the same data at the same time.
-This is called a data race.
-Data races are bad news because data can be corrupted, potentially causing a crash.
+* Threads should not be able to modify the data at the same time.
+When this happens it is called a data race and can corrupt the data, causing a crash. e.g. two threads trying to append to a string at the same time.
-* No two threads should obtain mutually exclusive locks to each other's resources that could cause deadlock i.e. thread one obtains a lock on B and waits on A, while thread two obtains a lock on A and waits on B. When this happen both threads are locked forever and a program can freeze.
+* Threads must not lock resources in a way that could cause deadlock i.e. thread 1 obtains a lock on resource B and blocks on resource A, while thread 2 obtains a lock on resource A and blocks on resource B. Both threads are locked forever waiting for a resource to release that never will be.
-* No race conditions.
-Where the order of thread execution produces unpredictable results.
-This can be caused by failing to manage control the inputs and outputs of threads, or failing to wait correctly for threads to complete.
-For example if the main thread terminates without terminating a worker thread, the worker may not clean up properly.
+* Race conditions are bad, i.e. the order of thread execution produces unpredictable results on the output from the same input.
-* APIs that can be called by multiple threads must ensure to protect their data structures to prevent any of the problems above from arising.
-Sometimes APIs take the easy way out and stuff all their context into a context object and it is up to the caller to ensure the thread safety.
+* APIs that can be called by multiple threads must either protect their data structures or make it an explicit problem of the client to sort out.

-Therefore there is a necessary discipline required for multithreading or bad things will happen.
+* Open files and other resources that are accessed by multiple threads must be managed safely.

 ### Protecting shared data